2023 Solar Incentives Guide for Westborough, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Don't forget to speak with your Westborough utility company about signing a net metering contract.
-This will allow you to receive credit towards your utility bill every month for the value of excess energy generated by your solar panels.
-You may receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Be sure to talk to your Westborough utility company about signing a net metering contract.
+This will allow you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
+You might receive either a dollar-for-dollar credit or a percentage of the value.

 Best Regional Coverage